TopNotch3/SmartRoad_AI/README.md

 **Model:** `YOLOv8 Nano` (Ultralytics)

 **What it does:**
-YOLO (You Only Look Once) scans every frame and draws bounding boxes around detected objects with class labels and confidence scores.
+YOLO scans every frame and draws bounding boxes around detected objects with class labels and confidence scores.

 **What it detects:**
-- People, chairs, desks, bags, laptops, phones — 80 COCO classes total
+- Mobile phone, cigarette, cup — distraction objects
+- Driver face — for gaze and drowsiness tracking
+- Steering wheel — hands-on-wheel verification
+- Seatbelt — compliance detection

 **Why it matters:**
 Segmentation gives zone context; YOLO gives object-level precision.
-Together they answer: *"There is a person (YOLO), and they are standing near a door zone (Segmentation)."*
+Together they answer: *"A phone is detected (YOLO) and it is positioned near the driver's face zone (Segmentation) for more than 3 seconds."*

-**Output:** Bounding boxes with labels like `person 0.90`, `backpack 0.74` on the live feed.
+**Output:** Bounding boxes with labels like `phone 0.91`, `cigarette 0.82` on the live feed.

 ---